Anti-CUG-BP1 Antibody (3B1) is a mouse monoclonal IgG1 κ CUG-BP1 antibody, cited in 75 publications, provided at 200 µg/ml

 also available conjugated to Alexa Fluor® 680 or Alexa Fluor® 790 for WB (NIR), IF and FCM; for use with Near-Infrared (NIR) detection systems, such as LI-COR®Odyssey®, iBright™ FL1000, FluorChem™, Typhoon, Azure and other comparable systems

 Contact our Technical Service Department (or your local Distributor) for more information on how to receive a FREE 10 µg sample of CUG-BP1 (3B1): sc-20003.

-m-IgGκ BP-HRP (mouse IgGκ binding protein-HRP) is the preferred detection reagent for CUG-BP1 Antibody (3B1) for WB and IHC(P) applications.
-This reagent is now offered in a bundle with CUG-BP1 Antibody (3B1) (see ordering information below).
-For additional m-IgGκ BP conjugates see our complete list of Mouse IgG Binding Proteins.
+m-IgG Fc BP-HRP (mouse IgG Fc binding protein-HRP) and m-IgGκ BP-HRP (mouse IgGκ binding protein-HRP) are the preferred secondary detection reagents for CUG-BP1 Antibody (3B1) for WB and IHC(P) applications.
+These reagents are now offered in bundles with CUG-BP1 Antibody (3B1) (see ordering information below).

 Every item is shipped based on the best shipping method assessed for the temperature requirements of that specific item.
 Items are grouped and shipped together whenever